rec/swirly/js/swirly/show/README.md

 Scenes that somehow contain themselves are of course forbidden - but the program does a good job of reporting those as an error and continuing to work.

-_Commands_

-Any string starting with `*` like `*instrument.laser` looks up a command by address in the command dictionary, and executes it.

-For convenience, if the first element in a list is a command, then the rest of the list is passed to the command:  an example might look like:
-`["*laser.instrument", {"color": "red", "pattern": "waves", "xrot": 0.75}]`

 In practice.